logo.png

 Free services for Persons with Disabilities

-In addition to the daily schedule of transport using the aforementioned free service for persons with disabilities, OASTH has also responded to requests by organisations and associations of disabled persons, working with them to provide free mass transport for groups of disabled individuals attending group activities, or scheduled events of a local, national or international nature.
+In addition to the daily schedule of transport using the aforementioned free service for persons with disabilities, OASTH has also responded to requests by organizations and associations of disabled persons, working with them to provide free mass transport for groups of disabled individuals attending group activities, or scheduled events of a local, national or international nature.
 Specifically, groups of disabled people were transported for the following purposes:

 • June 2008, as part of an international conference on the European “Grundtvig” lifelong learning programme for persons with mobility impairment or developmental disabilities in cooperation with the Special Psychiatric Hospital of Thessaloniki.